Social networking has become an essential skill for business owners in this day and age.

 I certainly consider myself to be a highly social person.

-To be completely honest, professional networking makes me uncomfortable sometimes and there’s no shame in that!
+Professional networking makes me uncomfortable sometimes, and there’s no shame in that!

 Networking requires a whole different style of communication.

 These tips will help anyone struggling with networking-related stress and anxiety.

 Check out these networking quotes, too!

 Did you know the number one fear in the world is directly related to social networking?

 It’s not surprising that the fear of public speaking strikes most of the population as something that is both frightening and difficult.

 One thing is for sure: approaching and combating fears of talking to groups of people is definitely easier said than done.

 If you overcome these fears or communication insecurities and can overcome talking in large group settings, making social networking connections would be a breeze.

 The following suggestions represent lessons I’ve learned firsthand.